elastic/enterprise-search-microsoft-outlook-connector/README.md

 ### Gather Microsoft Outlook details

-Before deploying the connector, you’ll need to identify whether you're using Microsoft _Exchange_ Outlook or Microsoft _Office365_ Outlook.
+It is necessary to identify whether you are using Microsoft _Exchange_ Outlook or Microsoft _Office365_ Outlook and configure the parameter `connector_platform_type`.
 You'll need to gather different details based on this.

 For Microsoft _Exchange_ Outlook, collect the following information: